 The Food Shelf, along with local civic groups, businesses, churches, our school district, community education and many volunteers, is proud to sponsor the Tree of Light and Remembrance, the Food Shelf’s biggest fundraiser.

-This year’s lighting ceremony will take place on Friday, December 6th at 5:30 pm in Triangle Park.
+Please join us for this year’s lighting ceremony on Friday, December 6th at 6:30 pm in Veteran’s Memorial Park (Triangle Park).

 There will be hot cocoa and cookies.
 We will light the tree and read the names of the loved for whom lights were purchased.